ivoarch/My-Apple-Privacy-Setup/README.md

   - Send web sites a “Do Not Track” signal that you don’t want to be tracked : Select ✅ "Always"
   - Cookies and Site Data - Select ✅ "Delete cookies and site data when Firefox is closed" (You can still stay logged into websites by allowing exceptions).
   - Logins and Passwords - Turn ❌ everything
-  - History - Select ✅ Clear history when Firefox closes
+  - History -> Custom Settings -> Select ✅ Clear history when Firefox closes
+  - Address Bar -> When using the address bar, suggest -> Turn ❌ everything
   - Permissions - Setting permissions
   - Firefox Data Collection and Use - Turn ❌ everything
   - Deceptive Content and Dangerous Software Protection - Select ✅ everything